AppFair/appfair.github.io/index.md

 ### What kinds of source files can I include with my app?

-The App Fair's `integrate-release` process uses the [Swift Package Manager (SPM)](https://swift.org/package-manager/) tool for building both your `/App-Name/App.git` fork, as well as all the third-party dependencies.
+The App Fair's reproduction and validation process uses the [Swift Package Manager (SPM)](https://swift.org/package-manager/) tool for building both your `/App-Name/App.git` fork, as well as all the third-party dependencies.
 SPM is focused primarily on the Swift language, but it can be used to build wide variety of other languages as well.

 The developer must be mindful that any compilation artifact must be exactly reproducible in order to pass the fair-ground's integration-release stages.